rpede/MobileProgramming24/_working_with_data/weather1.md

     Server.getDailyForecastByID(index);
 ```

-It gives some compile errors, see if you can fix those.
+It gives some compile errors, see if you can fix them.

 Here are some code for showing name of week days, that might come handy.